Rein1n/nauticashell/README.md

-# Phoenix-Reborn
+# TitaniumPhoenix (Reborn)
-A fixed up and cleaned version of TitaniumPhoenix.
+A beautiful and lightweight web-proxy site built to be easy to use and modify for everyone.

 Initial Release Date: 02/11/2019.
 #### Basic info